 Too many knot guides list a bewildering array of knots, many of which are difficult to tie in laboratory conditions, let alone in a real-world fishing scenario.

-We’ve used the lessons learned from years of experience on the water to cut through that complexity and give you a guide to the SEVEN best fishing knots that can be easily tied in any situation.
+We’ve used the lessons learned from years of experience on the water to cut through that complexity and give you a guide to the SEVEN best fishing knots (including the super strong FG Knot) that can be easily tied in any situation.

 What makes a good knot?